junguler/_image-manipulation/Tiler/README.md

 everything is downloaded from a royalty free image website [here](https://free-images.com/) and some royalty free stock footage from youtube

 ## explanation of the config file and how the program works
-customizing config is done by changing values in the `conf.py` and there is two different sections for changing config, one is for `gen_tiles.py` which is for making custom color varients of our tiles and `tiler.py` which is the main part of program that converts our images
+customizing config is done by changing values in the `conf.py` and there is two different sections for changing config, one is for `gen_tiles.py` which is for making custom color variants of our tiles and `tiler.py` which is the main part of program that converts our images

 | config | default | gen_tiles.py |
 | --- | --- | --- |